Gen Z protests in Asia: Economic pressures

-Quotaism, Nepotism and lawmaker perks
+Nepotism and lawmaker perks

 During a break in the 2025 Annual Session of the DPR and DPD RI, several members of parliament were shown dancing, which drew mass criticism from netizens amid economic hardship (15 August 2025).

 Generation Z protests in several Asian countries have also been characterized as uprisings against entrenched elite rule, reflecting frustration with decades of corruption, quotaism, nepotism, and oligarchic dominance.
 Across South Asia, many young protesters have explicitly targeted what they describe as powerful political dynasties and a wealthy, discredited elite, whom they blame for undermining democracy and economic opportunity.

-In Sri Lanka, the Rajapaksa family’s long-standing political dominance was a central target of the 2022 Aragalaya movement.
+In Sri Lanka, the Rajapaksa family's long-standing political dominance was a central target of the 2022 protests.
 Over the years, members of the family occupied key positions in government two brothers alternated as president and prime minister, another served as speaker of parliament, and several relatives held senior posts, prompting widespread accusations of nepotism and corruption.
-The resulting concentration of power was widely associated with policy mismanagement that contributed to the country’s economic collapse.
-The Aragalaya protests were therefore viewed not only as a demand for President Gotabaya Rajapaksa’s resignation but as a broader revolt against systemic corruption and elite capture, with participants calling for a ‘system change’ and an end to cronyism and graft.
+The resulting concentration of power was widely associated with policy mismanagement that contributed to the country's economic collapse.
+The Aragalaya protests were therefore viewed not only as a demand for President Gotabaya Rajapaksa's resignation but as a broader revolt against systemic corruption and elite capture, with participants calling for a "system change" and an end to cronyism and graft.

-A comparable event unfolded in Bangladesh during the 2024 youth-led movement known as the “Student–People’s Revolution.”
+A comparable event unfolded in Bangladesh during the 2024 youth-led movement known as the "Student–People's Revolution."
 Initially triggered by opposition to a government job quota reserving 30% of civil service positions for certain groups, including descendants of war veterans, the protests reflected broader dissatisfaction with what participants saw as nepotistic and exclusionary governance.
 Demonstrators denounced corruption, favoritism, and what they perceived as an increasingly authoritarian and kleptocratic political system.
 Their demands soon expanded beyond the quota issue to calls for merit-based recruitment, free elections, and an end to political elitism.
 On social media and in the streets, Bangladeshi students condemned nepotism embedded in the reinstated civil-service quota that reserved 30% of jobs for descendants of independence fighters, arguing it disproportionately favored ruling-party loyalists and shut out merit amid high youth unemployment.